PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: Experiments

-Despite the performance of different offline RL algorithms on Gym-MuJoCo-v2 datasets being saturated, Proj-IQL still demonstrates strong performance, achieving top-$2$ rankings on $6$ out of $9$ tasks and securing the highest overall score across all $9$ datasets.
+Although the performance of various offline RL algorithms on the Gym-MuJoCo-v2 datasets has largely saturated, PIQL continues to exhibit strong results, achieving top-$2$ performance on $6$ out of $9$ tasks and obtaining the highest overall score across all $9$ datasets, thereby demonstrating the effectiveness of the proposed approach.

-\textbf{AntMaze and Kitchen Navigation Tasks} present significantly greater challenges, compared to the Gym-MuJoCo locomotion tasks.
+AntMaze and Kitchen Navigation tasks present significantly greater challenges, compared to the Gym-MuJoCo locomotion tasks.
 The main challenge is to learn policies for long-horizon planning from datasets that do not contain optimal trajectories.
-Consequently, algorithms must demonstrate strong ``stitching'' capabilities, combining suboptimal trajectory segments into coherent, high-performing trajectories.
-We evaluate Proj-IQL against several competitive methods, including Behavior Cloning (BC), BCQ \cite{BCQ}, BEAR \cite{BEAR}, CQL \cite{CQL}, Onestep \cite{Onestep}, TD3+BC \cite{TD3+BC}, Diffusion-QL \cite{Diffusion-QL}, $\mathcal{X}$-QL \cite{XQL}, and IQL \cite{IQL}, utilizing the same dataset versions as employed in IQL for a fair comparison.
+We evaluate PIQL against several competitive methods, including BC, BCQ \cite{BCQ}, BEAR, CQL, Onestep, TD3+BC, Diffusion-QL \cite{Diffusion-QL}, $\mathcal{X}$-QL \cite{XQL}, and IQL, utilizing the same dataset versions as employed in IQL for a fair comparison.
 The results are presented in Tab.~\ref{Tab-Ant-Kit}.

 The Tab.~\ref{Tab-Ant-Kit} reveal that imitation learning methods such as BC and BCQ struggle to achieve satisfactory results.
 This limitation arises due to sparse rewards and a large amount of suboptimal trajectories, which place higher demands on algorithms for stable and robust $Q$-function and value function estimation.
-Proj-IQL addresses these challenges by dynamically and adaptively tuning the $\tau_{\text{proj}}$ parameter to estimate the $Q$-function and value function according to the current policy.
-As a result, Proj-IQL demonstrates exceptional performance on the AntMaze-v0 and Kitchen-v0 datasets, particularly excelling in AntMaze, where it achieves the highest scores on $5$ out of the $6$ datasets.
+PIQL addresses these challenges by dynamically and adaptively tuning the $\tau_{\text{proj}}$ parameter to estimate the $Q$-function and value function according to the current policy.
+As a result, PIQL demonstrates exceptional performance on the AntMaze-v0 and Kitchen-v0 datasets, particularly excelling in AntMaze, where it achieves the highest scores on $5$ out of the $6$ datasets.